 - There’s no restriction to your three choices – you can choose from any route, subject or age group, in any combination.

 - If you’re making a School Direct choice, you’ll make your application to a School Direct lead school.
 However, School Direct generally works in a partnership of schools, so you might train in another school rather than the lead school.
-You might find out which school you’ll be at from the provider’s Entry Profile, or at the interview.
+You might find out which school you’ll be at in the interview.

 When to apply